 For example, when using plant machinery like excavators, workers should make sure they are securely seated inside the machine cab at all times.
 Likewise, workers not using machines should try to stay at least double the height of the building away.

 Well there you have it!
 Now you know all there is to know about demolishing buildings.
-Remember, we stock used plant machinery that comes with low hours, a one month warranty and worldwide delivery!
+Remember, we stock used plant machinery that comes with low hours, a warranty and worldwide delivery!
 You can view all of our available machines here.

 Contact the team at BuyADigger today to get a quote for any of our used construction machinery.